-The Shipping Reform (Tax Incentives) Act 2012 provides the mechanism for Australian companies to obtain a certificate (and, if relevant, a notice) for an eligible vessel undertaking qualifying activities as a necessary step towards gaining access to a range of taxation incentives.
+The Shipping Reform (Tax Incentives) Act 2012 provides the mechanism for Australian companies to obtain a certificate (and, if relevant, a notice for the first income year) for an eligible vessel undertaking qualifying activities as a necessary step towards gaining access to a range of taxation incentives.

-A notice or certificate can only be issued for an income year where during the income year where an eligible vessel was used, was available for use, will be used or will be available for use, wholly or mainly for business or commercial activities involving carrying shipping cargo, or shipping passengers, on voyages.
+A notice or certificate can only be issued to a vessel for an income year where during the income year the eligible vessel was used, was available for use, will be used or will be available for use, wholly or mainly for business or commercial activities involving carrying shipping cargo, or shipping passengers, on voyages.

 Shipping cargo is defined to mean any personal property:

 - that is carried on board a vessel under a contract, or

 - that is carried on board a vessel, and for which a bill of lading, or a receipt of a similar kind, is issued.

 Shipping passenger is defined to mean a person carried on board a vessel with the knowledge or consent of the owner, charterer or master of the vessel, other than:

 - a person employed or engaged in any capacity on board the vessel by the business operating the vessel, or

 - a person on board the vessel: